nsrau/azure-docs.it-it/articles/event-grid/event-schema-blob-storage.md

 ### <a name="microsoftstorageblobcreated-event-data-lake-storage-gen2"></a>Evento Microsoft.Storage.BlobCreated (Data Lake Storage Gen2)

-Se l'account di archiviazione BLOB ha uno spazio dei nomi gerarchico, i dati sono simili all'esempio precedente, ad eccezione di queste modifiche:If the blob storage account has a hierarchical namespace, the data looks similar to the previous example with the exception of the these changes:
+Se l'account di archiviazione BLOB ha uno spazio dei nomi gerarchico, i dati sono simili all'esempio precedente, ad eccezione di queste modifiche:If the blob storage account has a hierarchical namespace, the data looks similar to the previous example with the exception of these changes:

 * La `dataVersion` chiave è impostata `2`su un valore di .